corda/corda/docs/source/serialization.rst

 ```````````````````

     #.
 Java singleton support.
 We will add support for identifying classes which are singletons and identifying the
-        static method responsible for returning the singleton instance.
+        static method responsible for returning the singleton instance
     #.
 Instance internalizing support.
 We will add support for identifying classes that should be resolved against an instances map to avoid
-        creating many duplicate instances that are equal.
-Similar to ``String.intern()``.
+        creating many duplicate instances that are equal (similar to ``String.intern()``)

 ..
 Type Evolution:

 Type Evolution
 --------------

-Type evolution is the mechanisms by which classes can be altered over time yet still remain serializable and deserializable across
+Type evolution is the mechanism by which classes can be altered over time yet still remain serializable and deserializable across
 all versions of the class.
 This ensures an object serialized with an older idea of what the class "looked like" can be deserialized
 and a version of the current state of the class instantiated.

-More detail can be found in :doc:`serialization-default-evolution`
+More detail can be found in :doc:`serialization-default-evolution`.

 Enum Evolution
 ``````````````
 Corda supports interoperability of enumerated type versions.
 This allows such types to be changed over time without breaking backward (or forward) compatibility.
-The rules and mechanisms for doing this are discussed in :doc:`serialization-enum-evolution``
+The rules and mechanisms for doing this are discussed in :doc:`serialization-enum-evolution``.